jcbayley/jcbayley.github.io/_pages/about.md

   - /about.html
 ---

-I'm Joe Bayley a researcher at the University of Glasgow, primarily focussing on developing machine learning methods to help search for and characterise gravitational wave signals.
+I'm Joe Bayley a research associate at the University of Glasgow, primarily focussing on developing machine learning methods to help search for and characterise gravitational wave signals.